pisa-engine/pisa/README.md

 * Antonio Mallia, Giuseppe Ottaviano, Elia Porciani, Nicola Tonellotto, Rossano Venturini, _Faster BlockMax WAND with variable-sized blocks_, ACM SIGIR 2017.

 Building the code
 -----------------

-The code is tested on Linux with GCC 5.4.0 and macOS Sierra with Clang.
+The code is tested on Linux with GCC 5.4.0 and Clang 5.0.

 The following dependencies are needed for the build.

 * CMake >= 2.8, for the build system
 * Boost >= 1.51

-The code depends on several git submodules.
-If you have cloned the repository without `--recursive`, you will need to perform the following commands before
-building:

-    $ git submodule init
-    $ git submodule update
+* OpenMP (optional)

 To build the code: